 halves (cut longitudinally into two parts before drying)

-slabs: whole that have lost their normal contour and have become definitely flattened at the edge or rim.
+slabs: whole and half apricots of irregular shape, size and thickness, that have lost their normal contour and have become definitely flattened at the edge or rim.

 II.
 Provisions concerning quality

 The purpose of the standard is to define the quality requirements of dried apricots at the export-control stage, after preparation and packaging.